 Increasing biophysical detail in multi physical, multiscale cardiac model will demand higher levels of parallelism in multi-core approaches to obtain fast simulation times.
 As an example of such a highly parallel multi-core approaches, we develop a completely distributed bidomain cardiac model implemented on the IBM Blue Gene/L architecture.
 A tissue block of size 50 times 50 times 100 cubic elements based on ten Tusscher et al. (2004) cell model is distributed on 512 computational nodes.
 The extracellular potential is calculated by the Gauss-Seidel (GS) iterative method that typically requires high levels of inter-processor communication.
 Specifically, the GS method requires knowledge of all cellular potentials at each of it iterative step.
 In the absence of shared memory, the values are communicated with substantial overhead.
 We attempted to reduce communication overhead by computing the extracellular potential only every 5th time step for the integration of the cell models.
 We also investigated the effects of reducing inter-processor communication to every 5th, 10th, 50th iteration or no communication within the GS iteration.
 While technically incorrect, these approximation had little impact on numerical convergence or accuracy for the simulations tested.
 The results suggest some heuristic approaches may further reduce the inter-processor communication to improve the execution time of large-scale simulations.

-M. Reumann, M. Mohr, A. Dietz, and O. Dössel.
+O. Dössel, M. Reumann, M. Mohr, and A. Dietz.
 Assessing learning progress and teaching quality in large groups of students.
 In Engineering in Medicine and Biology Society, 2008.
 EMBS 2008.
 30th Annual International Conference of the IEEE, pp. 2877-2880, 2008

 The classic tool of assessing learning progress are written tests and assignments.
 In large groups of students the workload often does not allow in depth evaluation during the course.
 Thus our aim was to modify the course to include active learning methods and student centered teaching.
 We changed the course structure only slightly and established new assessment methods like minute papers, short tests, mini-projects and a group project at the end of the semester.
 The focus was to monitor the learning progress during the course so that problematic issues could be addressed immediately.
 The year before the changes 26.76 % of the class failed the course with a grade average of 3.66 (Pass grade is 4.0/30 % of achievable marks).
 After introducing student centered teaching, only 14 % of students failed the course and the average grade was 3.01.
 Grades were also distributed more evenly with more students achieving better results.
 We have shown that even in large groups of students with > 100 participants student centered and active learning is possible.
 Although it requires a great work overhead on the behalf of the teaching staff, the quality of teaching and the motivation of the students is increased leading to a better learning environment.